eustasy/howtoubuntu.org/videos/how-linux-is-built.md

 ---
-title: Video: How Linux is Built
+title: How Linux is Built
 breadcrumb: how linux is built
-keywords: video linux is built
 excerpt: The Linux Foundation have an amazing video about just how Linux, the base of ubuntu and many other free systems, is built.
 ---